-I remember the night so clearly.
+When it comes to sharing examples of bad friends, I always point to a night I remember so clearly.
 I was driving down a dark, narrow two-lane road with the gas pedal to the floor.
 Intoxicated.
 It was the night my life hit rock bottom.
-I wasn’t man enough to throw my truck in front of a tree.
-But if I happened to lose control, then so be it.
+I wasn’t man enough to throw my truck in front of a tree, but if I happened to lose control, then so be it.

-How did I get to this point?
-One word: friends.
+How did I get to that point?
+Two words: bad friends.
 Don’t get me wrong.
 I owned my actions.
 My friends didn’t put me behind the wheel.
 I was responsible for the mess that was my life.

 But the man behind the steering wheel that night allowed the actions of his friends to influence the man God created him to be.
-“Bad company corrupts good morals.”
-These are the words of the apostle Paul in 1 Corinthians 15.
-But the words never applied to me.
-Or so I thought.
+“Bad company corrupts good morals,” says the apostle Paul in 1 Corinthians 15:33.
+But those words never applied to me…or so I thought.

-In fact, friendships contribute more to the man or woman you are going to be (or have become) than any factor outside of God.
+In fact, friendships contribute more to the man or woman you’re going to be (or have become) than any factor outside of God.
 Bold words, I know.

 But this one reality might change the trajectory of your life.
-My prayer for this post is that one person will see that their friends are shackling them from becoming the man or woman God created them to be.
-And they will make some changes.
+My prayer for this post is that one person will see, through these examples of bad friends, that their friends are shackling them from becoming the person God created them to be.
+And I hope they’ll make some changes.

 Your friends can challenge you to achieve things you never imagined.
 Your friends can also cripple your dreams, leaving you on a two-lane road feeling hopeless.